Mxia09/attack-on-python/journals/jorge_landeros.md

 - Monday:

-  1.
+  1.Started CD/CI

-  2.
+  came to a bunch of erros of the lint test and fixing every one

 - Tuesday:

-  1. CD/CI
+  1. Continuing CD/CI
-     Staring CD/CI
+     Fixed all the errors and now it is failing some of the back end pipeline Going over the erros and fixing them line by line

-  2.Unit Test
+  2. Unit Test
      Started creating my part on the unit tests.

 - Wednesday:

-  1. After working on CD/CI Yesterday I came across a road bloack but today I fixed it by fixing all lint issues.
+  1. Finished CD/CD
-     Tidious work but relieved it wasnt too much errors.
+     Finished CI/CD and now back end is deployed now time for front end to be deployed!!!

 - Thursday: